-An apostate is literally someone who "turns aside".
+The definition of apostate is someone who "turns aside".
 Hence, anyone who leaves their religion of birth is by definition an apostate.
-The Watchtower Society defines an apostate as anyone that teaches contrary to Watchtower teachings.
+Watchtower founder, Charles Russel was an apostate of the Presbyterian religion of his birth, as are Jehovah's Witnesses that convert from another religion.

 “Persons who deliberately spread (stubbornly hold to and speak about) teachings contrary to Bible truth as taught by Jehovah's Witnesses are apostates.”
 Pay Attention to Yourselves and to All the Flock p.94